koniiiik/dovecot-userpassdb/README.rst

 Dovecot user-controllable passwords
 ===================================

+Passwords used by your users to log into a system using SSH are precious.
+Way too precious to have mail software store them in plaintext on arbitrary devices (laptops, phones, ...).
+Unless you are using LDAP to store password hashes for your system users, Dovecot doesn't offer an out-of-the-box way to let regular users set passwords for IMAP that differ from those they use to log into the system.

 This tool provides a simple way of implementing separate passwords in Dovecot for regular system users.
 Passwords are stored inside each user's home directory, and they can be modified from the command line.
 It